freshpak/newsWebScraper/README.md

 # newsWebScraper

-Web scraper using BeautifulSoup to provide news headlines for the day
+Web scraper used to provide front page news headlines for the day (NPR news) - built w/ BeautifulSoup